flameskyofficial/FlameSky/README.md

 FlameSky is maintained by Andrew Jose {who built FlameSky's earlier  proprietary versions (FlameSky 3.7 and below, and Cubicle Web Browser), before he made FlameSky open source)}

+# How must I as a developer, look at this project?

+To make a successful product, we believe one must build it as if they are building it for themselves.
+Developers are encouraged to work on this web browser as if it is something they will use.
+Working in this project, will also help one get contributions counted (which one can show in his/her resume).

+# What role does FlameSky Organization play?
+FlameSky Organization is just the administrators of FlameSky.
+Andrew Jose, is the CEO of FlameSky (CEO is the admin).
+His job is to market this software as much as possible.

 ## Features

 - HTML5, CSS3, JS, HTML5 Video, WebGL 3D, etc